Learn about the types of online scams and how to avoid online scams and frauds. Discover how to protect yourself from AI scams and stay safe online.

 #7.
 Check financial & bank accounts regularly

-Use a tool like Atlas VPN to protect sensitive information from threats and unauthorized access and monitor financial accounts for suspicious activities to enhance online security.
+To enhance online security, use tools like Atlas VPN to protect sensitive information from threats and unauthorized access, and monitor financial accounts for suspicious activities.

 #9.
 Choose secure payment methods